Moroccan Inspired Meringue Recipe

 Place the egg whites in a clean mixing bowl along with the cornflour and vinegar.
 Beat the egg whites until soft peaks form.
 Add the caster sugar, a little at a time, allowing each to be well incorporated, so you end up with a thick, glossy meringue.

 Spoon the pavlova mix into 10-12 individual mounds.
 Place in the preheated oven and bake for 90 minutes.
-Turn the oven off, leaving the pavlovas to cool inside the oven.
+Turn the oven off, leaving the pavlovas to cool inside.

 Place the cream in a medium bowl and whisk until smooth.
-Add the icing sugar and rose water and continue to whisk, just until combined.
+Add the icing sugar and rose water, and whisk just until combined.
 Keep in the fridge until required.

 Mix the caster sugar with 40ml of boiling water and stir until the sugar dissolves.
 Add the pomegranate molasses and sumac, stir to combine and set aside.

-When pavlovas are cool, place each one on a serving plate, top with whipped cream/mascarpone mixture, add sliced strawberries and a sprinkling of pomegranate seeds.
+When pavlovas are cool, place each one on a serving plate, top with a whipped cream/mascarpone mixture, add sliced strawberries, and sprinkle with pomegranate seeds.
 Finish with a drizzle of the pomegranate sugar syrup.

 Serve with mint leaves and freeze-dried raspberry powder & dried rose petals (optional).
 Serve immediately.